qtval/ashen-oath-web/docs/ROADMAP.md

 **Done when:** Chapter One can be played with sound on or off and still lands emotionally; art, text, and sound tell the same story.

-## Milestone 0.5 â€” One-hour playable vertical slice
+## Milestone 0.5 - One-hour playable vertical slice

 **Purpose:** Prove that the game can hold attention beyond one chapter.